 - Urine retention

-Myxedema is uncommon, but it may develop in untreated patients who are under severe stress, such as those with an infection or severe cold, or after surgery.
+Myxedema coma is uncommon, but it may develop in untreated people who are under severe stress, such as those with an infection or severe cold, or after surgery.
 Certain drugs (such as sedatives, painkillers, narcotics, amiodarone, and lithium) may increase the risk.
 Emergency treatment is required.

 Suppurative Thyroiditis.
 Suppurative thyroiditis is a life-threatening infection of the thyroid gland.
 It is very rare, since the thyroid is normally resistant to infection.
 People with pre-existing thyroid diseases, such as Hashimoto thyroiditis may be at higher than average risk for suppurative thyroiditis.
 It often begins with an upper respiratory infection.
 Symptoms include:

 - Neck pain

 Thyroid hormones, particularly triiodothyronine (T3), affect the heart directly and indirectly.
 They are closely linked with heart rate and heart output.
 T3 provides particular benefits by relaxing the smooth muscles of blood vessels.
 This helps keep the blood vessels open so that blood flows smoothly through them.

 - Unhealthy cholesterol levels.
 Hypothyroidism raises levels of total cholesterol, LDL (bad) cholesterol, triglycerides, and other lipids associated with heart disease.
 Treating the thyroid condition with thyroid replacement therapy can significantly reduce these levels.

 - High blood pressure.
 Hypothyroidism can slow the heart rate, reduce the heart's pumping capacity, and increase the stiffness of blood vessel walls.
 All of these effects can lead to high blood pressure.
 Everyone with chronic hypothyroidism, especially pregnant women, should have their blood pressure checked regularly.